harrykimpel/ms-azure-monitor-event-hubs-receiver/README.md

 - BLOB_STORAGE_CONNECTION_STRING
 - BLOB_CONTAINER_NAME

-When executing the console app, you will need to provide a New Relic License Key (part of the [https://docs.newrelic.com/docs/accounts/accounts-billing/account-setup/new-relic-license-key](account set-up); New Relic provides a perpetually [free New Relic account](https://newrelic.com/signup)).
+When executing the console app, you will need to provide a New Relic License Key (part of the [account set-up](https://docs.newrelic.com/docs/accounts/accounts-billing/account-setup/new-relic-license-key); New Relic provides a perpetually [free New Relic account](https://newrelic.com/signup)).

 You can then execte this app by using this syntax: